getsentry/snuba/rust_snuba/ARCHITECTURE.md

   idleness, causing the consumer to crash after e.g. 30 seconds of it being stuck.
-* There can be backpressure between writing a row into the channel and sending it to ClickHouse.
+* There can be backpressure between writing a row into the channel and sending it to ClickHouse, meaning the channel will "fill up".
 If this backpressure continues for a very long time, the consumer will panic instead of exerting backpressure further.
 So far this has never happened.

 ```mermaid
 flowchart TD